What Will Putin Do With Six More Years of Power?

 The ‘Prince of Russia’

-“Son of man, set thy face against Gog, the land of Magog, the chief prince of Meshech and Tubal, and prophesy against him” (Ezekiel 38:2).
+“[S]on of man, set thy face against Gog, the land of Magog, the chief prince of Meshech and Tubal, and prophesy against him” (Ezekiel 38:1-2).

 Bible scholars generally agree that “Gog” refers to Russia and “the land of Magog” includes the vast area where modern-day China is located.

 Meshech is a group of people whose name appears throughout history in several variations: Musku, Muski, Mushki.
-These are related to the modern Russian spelling of Moscow: MocĸBa.
+These are related to the modern Russian spelling of Moscow: Москва.

 Tubal refers to another region of Russia.
 To the east of Russia’s Ural Mountains lies the city of Tobolsk, a name derived from the ancient name Tubal.
 Tobolsk formerly functioned essentially as the capital of Russia’s central and eastern Asian region.

 Yet another name for all of Russia lies somewhat hidden in this passage.
-There is disagreement over how the Hebrew word rosh in this verse should be translated into English.
+There is disagreement over how the Hebrew word rosh should be translated into English in this verse.
 The King James Version quoted above renders it as the adjective “chief.”
 But the correct translation renders it not as an adjective, but a proper noun: Rosh.